nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 Machine learning is a challenging science.
 Many researchers on universities worldwide are working to develop new knowledge for solving a range of complex problems.

-Universities are funded by tax payers.
+Universities are funded by taxpayers.
 So in an ideal world everyone should benefit from knowledge developed.
 Also almost all knowledge developed is based on work developed earlier by others.
 This is how science works.
 We build upon knowing of others to develop new knowledge and insights.

 Open science represents an approach to the scientific process based on cooperative work and new ways of diffusing knowledge by using digital technologies and new collaborative tools.
 This idea captures a systemic change to the way science and research have been carried out for the latest fifty years: shifting from the standard practices of publishing research results in scientific publications towards sharing and using all available knowledge at an earlier stage in the research process.